hasithaa/bal.tips/archetypes/tip.md

 kind : tip
 tags : [] # Include tips based on keywords
-code : [] # List of files to be included as code. weight : 0000000000 # First 4 pairs - Based on spec topic levels, last pair - custom
+code : [] # List of files to be included as code. weight : 00-00-00-00-01  # First 4 pairs - Based on spec topic levels, last pair - custom
 size : "small" # defaults to small, large otherwise.
-Size of the tip is based on this value.
+Size of the tip is based on this value. disableNavChevron : true
 ---

 <!-- Add page summary here -->